Epistam/epistam.github.io/IT/chal.w44-2-prime-gen.md

 ## Erathostene's sieve

-This method is probably the first one you are taught when talking about prime numbers in secondary school.
-The idea is to go through a table of all integers, and simply cross out every integer that's a multiple from numbers before it.
+This method is probably the first one you are taught when covering about prime numbers in secondary school.
+The idea is to go through a table of all integers, and simply strike out every integer that's a multiple from numbers before it.

 The main problem with this method is RAM.
 We are indeed allocating a huge array of integers.
-However in this case, if we are using classic unsigned 32 bits integers and a maximum array size of 30000000, we end up with a very reasonnable 115MB RAM usage.
-Of course, this depends largely on the target prime number.
+However in this case, if we are using classic unsigned 32 bits integers and a maximum array size of 30,000,000, we end up with a very reasonnable 115MB RAM usage.
+Of course, this largely depends on the target prime number.
 Fortunately, used size seems to increase sub-linearly, since for every bit added to describe a number, the amount of possible numbers doubles.

 ### The Code

-I have written two "interpretations" of this method, the first one of which sticks way closer to the original one, and goes as follows :
+I have written two "interpretations" of this method, the first one of which sticks way closer to the original, and goes as follows :

 ```c
 #include <stdlib.h>